victorsungo/MMDialog/Readme.md

-This repository is the official site of [MMDialog: A Large-scale Multi-turn Dialogue Dataset Towards Multi-modal Open-domain Conversation](https://arxiv.org/abs/2211.05719)
+This repository is the official site of ACL'23 paper: [MMDialog: A Large-scale Multi-turn Dialogue Dataset Towards Multi-modal Open-domain Conversation](https://aclanthology.org/2023.acl-long.405/)

 ## About the dataset